Charles Godfrey Leland: Art education

 Leland was also a pioneer of art and design education, becoming an important influence on the Arts and Crafts movement.
 In his memoirs he wrote, "The story of what is to me by far the most interesting period of my life remains to be written.
 This embraces an account of my labour for many years in introducing Industrial Art as a branch of education in schools."

 He was involved in a series of books on industrial arts and crafts, including Pyrography or burnt-wood etching (1876), co-authored with Thomas Bolas (revised by Frank H Ball and G J Fowler in 1900).
 He was, more significantly, the founder and first director of the Public School of Industrial Art in Philadelphia (not to be confused with the contemporaneous Pennsylvania Museum and School of Industrial Art).
 This originated as a school to teach crafts to disadvantaged children and became widely known when it was praised by Oscar Wilde, who predicted his friend would be "recognised and honoured as one of the great pioneers and leaders of the art of the future."
 The Home Arts and Industries Association was founded in imitation of this initiative.

 Translations

 Leland translated the collective works of the German Romanticist Heinrich Heine, and poems by Joseph Victor von Scheffel into English.
 He translated Eichendorff's novella Aus dem Leben eines Taugenichts to English as Memoirs of a Good-for-Nothing, published in New York in 1866 by Leypohlt & Holt.

 Legacy

 His biography was written by his niece Elizabeth Robins Pennell, an American who also settled in London and made her living in part by writing about travels in Europe.
 Leland had encouraged her as a young woman to consider writing as a career, which she did with some success.

+A work of light verse by Leland, written in a parody of a German-inflected English, includes the lines: "I valtzet mit Matilda Yane... / She vayed 'pout dwo hoondred pound."
+This may have provided the inspiration for the Australian expression Waltzing Matilda, meaning to walk while carrying the burden of one's swag, or bedroll.